Methods and Events

 </script>

-After the widget instance is available, you can call its methods by using the standard JavaScript method syntax.
-The complete list and examples of the widget methods and method parameters is available in the API reference section.
-If the code which will return a widget instance returns undefined
+After the component instance is available, you can call its methods by using the standard JavaScript method syntax.
+The complete list and examples of the component methods and method parameters is available in the API reference section.

 <p>Animal: <input id="animal" /></p>